 - Saving someone's life by curing the zombie virus.

-Once you have an idea, write down a list of story events that will happen.
-These aren't puzzles (yet), so feel free to be creative and make it as interesting as you can.
+At this stage, none of the story elements are puzzles, so feel free to be creative and make it as interesting as you can.

 My Example: Story Elements